planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 -   **Fatigued**: tired and vulnerable to simple mistakes.
 This applies a minimum Difficulty to any task equal to 1 for each day of poor sleep or 2 for each day of no sleep.
 As a minimum, this only affects the Difficulty of a Check if it is higher than the normal one.
 -   **Immobile**: aware but unable to move, can still speak and observe.
 POISE 0 and no Action.
 -   **Incapacitated**: unconscious or paralyzed.
 A safer version of Fallen.
 POISE drops to zero and they lose their Action.
--   **Rattled**: agitated by a Rattle from a clever foe.
-They cannot Rally for a number of coming Actions equal to the Rattler’s Edge.
 -  **Starving**: every day without food lowers maximum Mettle by one.
 This can be deadly if it drops them to 0 or below.
 Restored by food.
 -  **Suffocating**: characters lose a point of Mettle per Round while holding their breath, or every two Rounds if inactive.
 -   **Hungry:** each day without food inflicts +1 Difficulty to all tasks.
 When the Difficulty plus exceeds their CALLING, they have starved to death.
 A hungry character may alienate others due to irritability as a Twist.